marcomq/tauri-plugin-python/README.md

 of libpython, so deployment of a release binary is much easier.
 It may support less libraries than PyO3, but much more than RustPython.
-Unfortunately, development is more complicated as rust-analyzer may create issues and the application may crash during startup if environment variables are not set correctly.
+Unfortunately, development is more complicated as rust-analyzer may create issues and the application may crash during startup with an error `during initializing Python main: Failed to import encodings module` if environment variables are not set correctly.
-To use it, you need to set `PYO3_CONFIG_FILE`, for example:
+To use it, you can set the `PYO3_CONFIG_FILE` env variable, for example:
 ```sh
 PYO3_CONFIG_FILE=${PWD}/src-tauri/target/pyembed/pyo3-build-config-file.txt npm run tauri dev
 ```
+This will be set automatically on 2nd compilation as the first build creates a `.cargo/config.toml` file that will automatically set it.

 ```toml
 # src-tauri/Cargo.toml